 Enero is the Australian marketing group previously known as Photon.
 Subsidiaries include creative agency BMF and, until 2019, integrated shop Naked.
 In the space of a few years in the 2000s, Photon established itself as one of the world's fastest growing marketing groups through a series of more than 50 acquisitions.
 Although the majority of these bolt-on businesses were based in Australia, it carved out a global profile in 2008 with the purchase of widely admired British planning specialist Naked, which already managed its own increasingly widely spread international network.
 However, the global economic crisis created significant problems for the group after 2009 as it struggled to manage the huge debts it had accumulated.
 As a result, it steadily consolidated its collection, closing or selling smaller or less profitable units or merging them into their larger counterparts.
 The culmination of that process was a change of name to Enero Group in summer 2012.
-By 2017, what was once a collection of over 50 separate companies had been whittled down to just 10, including BMF and Naked, PR agencies Frank and Hotwire, public affairs specialst CPR and market researcher The Leading Edge.
-The group acquired Australia's Orchard Advertising in 2018, but once-mighty Naked finally closed its doors in 2019, with its remaining operations absorbed into BMF, atill the group's flagship agency.
+By 2017, what was once a collection of over 50 separate companies had been whittled down to just 10, including BMF and Naked, PR agencies Frank and Hotwire, public affairs specialist CPR and market researcher The Leading Edge.
+The group acquired Australia's Orchard advertising in 2018, but once-mighty Naked finally closed its doors in 2019, with its remaining operations absorbed into BMF, still the group's flagship agency.
 The group finally clawed its way back to profit in 2016 after six years of losses but life remained challenging.
-A full turnaround finally took hold during 2018.
-Revenues for ye 2019 were A$130m (down from over A$440m in 2009), with net profit of A$12m.
+A full turnaround finally took hold during 2018, and has been maintained.
+Revenues for ye Jun 2020 were A$136m (compared to over A$440m in 2009), with net profit of A$13m.
 Just over half of revenues were generated outside Australia.
 BMF co-founder Matthew Melhuish became Enero's group CEO in 2012, but stepped down in 2020, to be succeeded by former Nike executive Brent Scrimshaw.
 Ann Sherry is group chair.
 Yet another agency left the fold in 2021 with the buyout of PR agency Frank by its managers.

 Who are the competitors of Enero Group?
 See ranking of Australia's Leading Advertising Agencies